1int/chess-quiz-bot/README.md

 ![demo](resources/demo.jpg)

 ## Supported commands
-Current verison supports two main user commands:
+Current verison has these main commands:
 - /random to get a random puzzle (no rating)
 - /quiz to get the next puzzle (affects rating)
-- /top to see current top players
+- /top to see current top-rated players

 There's also /help and /feedback commands and a few admin tools and stats.
 All custom commands are stored in `quizbot/commands`.